saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 long tasks complete or when an agent needs my assistance (usually via the `question` tool).

+It hooks into the orchestrator's lifecycle events: when the `question` tool is about to run (agent blocked waiting for input), when a turn finishes normally, or when something fails.
+Each event gets a different macOS system sound — "Tink" for questions, "Glass" for completion, "Basso" for errors — so I can tell what happened without looking.
+The notification goes through macOS Notification Center, so it reaches me even when the terminal isn't focused.
+There's also a 400ms throttle to prevent back-to-back beeps when multiple events fire in quick succession.

 ### Caffeinate: keep the laptop awake (but not too awake)

 The `caffeinate` extension keeps the system awake during long agent runs.
 I can start a